software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > Did similar issues arise as in Sprint 1 retrospective?
 If so, try to come up with different actions as before or ask the teacher for tips on how to solve these issues.
 >
-> Once you have completed the Retrospective write down the issues and actions to the repository's `documentation/retrospectives/sprint-2.md` file and push the changes to GitHub.
+> Once you have completed the Retrospective, add a link to the Retrospective's Flinga board and write down the successes, issues and actions you came up during the Retrospective to the repository's `retrospectives/sprint2.md` file and push the changes to GitHub.

 {: .important-title }